will-rowe/artic-tools/docs/primerscheme.md

 Supported primer schemes are found in the [ARTIC repos](https://github.com/artic-network).

+Primer schemes are in BED format and `0-based, half-open`!

 This doc page is a work in progress...

 ## Primer processing